thefab/restful-distributed-lock-manager/README.md

 If the lock is acquired, the system gives to the lock a **unique** URL to the client.

-## API
+## Part of the API

-The API is described in this document with [the python/request library][REQUESTS] but it's a HTTP/RESTful API, so it's not linked with a specific language or tool.
-If you prefer a more classic HTTP/API file, please look at `API.md` file.
+This part of the API is described here with [the python/request library][REQUESTS] but it's a HTTP/RESTful API, so it's not linked with a specific language or tool.

+If you prefer a more classic HTTP/API file or if you want to see the full API, please look at `API.md` file.

 You can also have a look at a pure python client : [rdlm-py](https://github.com/thefab/rdlm-py).